publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1385.md

                 (i) no dolphins were killed or seriously injured in the sets or other gear deployments in which the tuna were caught;

-                (ii) the label is supported by a tracking and verification program which is comparable in effectiveness to the program established under subsection (f) of this section; and
+                (ii) the label is supported by a tracking and verification program which is comparable in effectiveness to the program established under subsection (f); and

                 (iii) the label complies with all applicable labeling, marketing, and advertising laws and regulations of the Federal Trade Commission, including any guidelines for environmental labeling.